 Consider an example.
-Let the message size in protocol P be equal to 1 KB.
+Let the message size in a protocol P be equal to 1 KB.
 Suppose L1 = 128 MB and L2 = 1 TB.
-Thus, if an external rekeying mechanism is not used, the key K must be renegotiated after processing 128 MB / 1 KB = 131072 messages.
+Thus, if an external re-keying mechanism is not used, the initial key K must be renegotiated after processing 128 MB / 1 KB = 131072 messages.

 If an external re-keying mechanism is used, the key lifetime limitation L1 goes off.
-Hence the resulting key lifetime limitation in case of using external re-keying can be set to 1 TB (and even more).
-Thus if an external re-keying mechanism is used, then 1 TB / 1 KB = 2^3 0 messages can be processed before the master key K is renegotiated.
+Hence the resulting key lifetime limitation L2' can be set to more then 1 TB.
+Thus if an external re-keying mechanism is used, more then 1 TB / 1 KB = $2^3$ 0 messages can be processed before the initial key K is renegotiated.
 This is 8192 times greater than the number of messages that can be processed, when external re-keying mechanism is not used.